kagaimiq/jl-uboot-tool/protocol-usb.md

   * cc:CC = CRC16 of data
 - Data in: data to be written

-**Note:** Some chips accept the data encrypted with the "CRC" encryption!
+**Note:** Some chips accept the data encrypted with the "MengLi" encryption!
 They do it via writing the raw data into the target memory address, and then decrypting it.

 ### Read memory